Chemical Evolution and Kilonova Implications of Post-Merger Accretion Disk Winds: Results

-Apart from the fiducial models, we also run test models with smaller disk masses, about $0.02-0.002 M_{\odot}$.
-Finally, we simulate the case with parameters tuned to the central engine of the 'kilonova' event GRB 211211A, where the black hole spin and mass ratio estimates were obtained from observations.
-Also, to test whether this 'kilonova' scenario can represent a long duration GRB event, we modify the initial condition to account for an eccentric merger.
-This is done by introducing a non-axisymmetric perturbation in the energy distribution.
+In addition to the fiducial models, we also ran test models with lower disk masses of $0.02-0.002 M_{\odot}$.
+Finally, we simulated the system with parameters tuned to the central engine of the kilonova event GRB 211211A, for which the BH spin and mass-ratio estimates were obtained from observations.
+To test whether this kilonova scenario could represent a long duration GRB event, we modified the initial condition to account for a potentially eccentric merger by introducing a non-axisymmetric perturbation in the energy distribution.